Anıl Koç

-Anıl Koç (born 29 January 1995) is a footballer who plays as a left midfielder for Turkish club Boluspor.
-Born in Belgium, he has represented both that nation and Turkey at youth international levels.
+Anıl Koç (born 29 January 1995) is a footballer who plays as a left midfielder for Turkish TFF 1.
+Lig club Serikspor.
+Born in Belgium, he has represented both Belgium and Turkey at youth international levels.

 Career

 He made his Belgian Pro League debut on 25 January 2013.

-In January 2014 Koç signed on loan for Championship side Charlton Athletic until the end of the 2013–14 season.
-However, he didn't make a single appearance for Charlton before his loan spell expired.
+In January 2014, Koç signed on loan for Championship side Charlton Athletic until the end of the 2013–14 season.
+He did not make an appearance for Charlton before his loan spell expired.